Over the past several years, I have been endeavoring to stop seeing scarcity everywhere I look and start seeing sufficiency instead.

 Now, I will admit my definition of “sufficiency” as “making ends meet” could probably use some tweaking.

-But given that I spent more than five years arm-wrestling tens of thousands of dollars in unpaid credit card debt down to zero, making ends meet feels like a great place to start.
+But given that I spent more than five years arm-wrestling tens of thousands of dollars in unpaid credit card debt down to zero, making ends meet feels like a great place to start, specially now that I found the Iva options.

 It is true that “abundance” in my world does not yet look like having Dave Ramsey’s six-month savings account emergency funds in hand.
 It doesn’t look like a robust retirement account or even paying full retail price for a new outfit (but then again, why shop new when you can thrift and find super-cool things for super-cheap prices?!).